 The Registration Status page says everything is OK, but I still can’t register.

 Please contact the Office of the Registrar and someone will assist you.

 What is a CRN, and why do I need it?

 CRN stands for Course Reference Number.
 This number helps identify the different course sections offered within a particular term.
-The CRN is the number you will use to select and identify courses in your ESTHER Course Registration Planner and later when adding/dropping and wait-listing courses via the Add/Drop Classes page within ESTHER.
+The CRN is a number you can use to select and identify courses in during the Course Request Process and later when adding/dropping and wait-listing courses via the Add/Drop Classes page within ESTHER.